Fal-e/STM32F411RE-LL-Library/README.md

 # STM32F411RE-LL-Library
-Simple Low Level Library for STM32F411RE Microcontroller
+Simple Low Level Library for STM32F411RE Microcontroller by Suad Shahini

 Developed a library for the STM32F411RE microcontroller which contains functions for: GPIO, I2C, Timer (delay function), LCD 4 bit, 8 bit and LCD I2C.
 Bare-metal programming was used to develop the libraries.